-Climate change multiplies existing threats to food security, hunger and malnutrition.
-It is making natural disasters more frequent and intense, land and water more scarce and difficult to access, and increases in agricultural productivity even harder to achieve.
+Climate change is making climate disasters, such as floods and droughts, more frequent and intense, land and water more scarce and difficult to access, and increases in agricultural productivity even harder to achieve.

-Unless considerable efforts are made to improve people's resilience, by 2050, the risk of hunger and child malnutrition could increase by up to 20 per cent due to climate change.
+Without considerable efforts made to improve people's climate resilience, it has been estimated that the risk of hunger and malnutrition could increase by up to 20 percent by 2050.